shreytailor/python-tls-chat/README.md

 - Clients can create chatting groups and invite their friends to join.
 - Clients can communicate with others, either by direct messaging or joining an existing group.
 - Communication between clients is fully encrypted using *public key cryptography*, so the messages cannot be intercepted and interpretted by attackers.

+> **Quirk:** The application doesn't yet support multiple people having the same name.
+Such a situation may lead to unexpected results.

 ## Instructions